jeremyjosol/ghibli-API/README.md

 ## Known Bugs
-If further developing and API results do not generate, trash node_modules and package-lock.json and use the command `npm install` and reload the server with `npm run start`.
+If further developing and API results do not generate, trash **node_modules** and **package-lock.json** and use the command `npm install` and reload the server with `npm run start`.

+Known localhost:8081 issues.
+Updated `webpack.config.js - devServer - port: 8081` 9/7/2023.

 ## MIT License
 Copyright (c) 2023 Jeremy Josol